truar/nightclazz/20211130-webinar/Readme.md

 ```

-# Show the important point of the application
+# Show the important parts of the application
-* Go to 20211130-webinar/awesomechat-backend
+* Go to 20211130-webinar/mygreatapp-api
 * Check the controller to see what we are exposing
 * Configure in the application.yaml the namespace
 ```yaml